 - Many spiritual protection techniques have their benefits too.

-1. Stops stress and depression
+1: Stops stress and depression

 - The National Institute of Health conducted a study that revealed the importance of spirituality in schools.
-They showed that Canadian college students who were connected to their campus ministries suffered less stress during hard times.
+They showed that Canadian college students who were connected to their campus ministries suffered less stress during tough times.

 - In 2012, the American Journal of Psychiatry showed that religiousness reduces the chance of depression.
 Catholics and Protestants had a 76% lower chance of suffering from major depression.